Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Background

 \subsection{Feedback Data}

 \paragraph{Ratings Feedback Protocol}

 With the given instruction and candidate response data $\mathcal{D}$, the objective of ratings feedback acquisition is to assign an ordinal value to each individual response independently.
 In our study, we request the annotators to rate the responses on a Likert scale (1 - 7).
-We instruct the annotators to evaluate the responses based on the response quality considering factors such as helpfulness, harmlessness, and coherence of the response in addition to their subjective judgment.
+We instruct the annotators to evaluate the responses based on the their quality considering factors such as accuracy, coherence, and harmlessness of the response in addition to their subjective judgment.

 Formally, the annotators assign an absolute score $a(x_i, y_{i}^{(j)}) \in \{1, 2,\ldots, 7\}$ where $x_i$ and $y_{i}^{(j)}$ are instruction and a generated candidate response, respectively.
 The annotation process would thus create a feedback data $\mathcal{D}_{A} = \{(x_i, y_{i}^{(j)}, a(x_i, y_{i}^{(j)}))\}$ where $A$ represents the ratings protocol.